J2G8W/UbiForm/Readme.md

 ## Installation
-In order to build the project you must include rapidjson in the libs folder and nng-master inside the CMake folder.
+In order to build the project you must include rapidjson and nng-master inside a 'libs' folder at the top level.
 Additionally it requires the CMake tool (min version 3.17) and optionally ninja.
 As part of the build process it will automatically download google-test which is used as the testing framework for our system.